California's destructively wet winter has a bright side. You'll want to see it

 A superbloom.
 Seas of wildflowers so vast they can be seen from space.

-"This is definitely one of the benefits to a wet year like we just had," said Gabe Garcia, the head of the Bakersfield field office for the Bureau of Land Management, standing amidst a field of purple phacelia and yellow goldfields, hillside daisies and tidy tips.
+"This is definitely one of the benefits to a wet year like we just had," said Gabe Garcia, the head of the Bakersfield field office of the Bureau of Land Management, while standing amid a field of purple phacelia, yellow goldfields, hillside daisies and tidy tips.
 "For perspective, last year this area [looked like] it was mowed.
 No vegetation coverage.
 Almost like dirt."

 Now the flowers reach his knees.

-The flourish of color and buzz of new life does little to alleviate the suffering thousands of Californians have experienced in recent months.
+The flourish of color and buzz of new life do little to alleviate the suffering that thousands of Californians have experienced in recent months.
 Estimates for economic damages from one series of storms in early January are in the billions of dollars alone.
-The state has proclaimed states of emergencies for 47 counties since the start of February.
+California has proclaimed states of emergencies for 47 counties since the start of February.
 And in some parts of the state's Central Valley, a national agricultural hub, people are preparing to be flooded, possibly, for years.

 "I try to look at it as: these floods are devastation for some but they're also opportunities," said Matt Kaminski, a regional biologist for Ducks Unlimited.